 I lived on autopilot for a long time, and honestly, if I did not start advocating and helping patients and caregivers, I still would.

 My "Mama Bear" mode does not just mean I am protective of my children.
 I have been a "Mama Bear" since I was born.
-Protecting my family, friends, and loved ones has always been a top priority, and when I love, I love strong.
+Protecting my family, friends, and loved ones have always been a top priority, and I love strong when I love.

 However, a problem with the "Mama Bear" mentality is that you can sometimes give so much of yourself to everyone else that you are too drained to give any of that to yourself by the end of the day.

 I would much rather solve everyone else's problems than figure out my problem to create a solution.

 You can play tricks on your mind and can beat around the bush.
 I could stay busy enough not to let my mind wander down a road of thoughts long enough if I wanted to ignore a situation.
 But you cannot play tricks on your body and how your inner feelings and body react to one another.

 I always thought one of my issues was that I was oversensitive.
 I have learned that in certain situations, I have become so undersensitive mentally that one day my body takes over my mind, and I crack.

 In the video, the woman who plays Love on the Netflix show You says,